ZacharyGodfrey/personal-site/src/pages/blog/000-no-code.md

 ## Conclusion

 In the end, I helped out a local business owner by using my knowledge of existing tools to build a free solution to a costly problem.
 I didn't have to write any custom code, and now he's saving over $100 per month *for the lifetime of his business*.
-I love helping people do more with less!

 *Posted on **{{meta.date}}***